hphelion/documentation/CarrierGrade/AdminGuideNew/Config/carrier-grade-admin-system-config-dns.md

 4. Replace the DNS Server IP addresses with different ones as required.

+## Change the IP address using the CLI {#cli}

+To view the existing DNS server configuration, use the following command.

+	system dns-show

+To change the DNS server IP addresses, use the following command syntax.
+The nameservers option takes a comma-delimited list of DNS server IP addresses.

+	system dns-modify \
+	nameservers=IP_address_1[,IP_address_2][,IP_address_3] action=apply

  <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>

 ----